akhenakh/drone-waiton/README.md

 The waiton docker image is 4.4MB compressed, based on a distroless image with a simple [Go program](https://github.com/akhenakh/waiton).

-For HTTP, waiton is using go-retryablehttp as an HTTP client, using the retries & backoff strategies.

-For TCP, waiton is using a simple 1s sleep between retries.
+For HTTP & TCP, waiton wll retry every 1s as a backoff strategy.